A history-packed northern Nagano castle town

 Ueda Castle was built in the 16th century by the leaders of the Sanada samurai clan.
 They are locally renowned for having repelled the nation-building Tokugawa clan not once, but twice.
 The third time didn't go as well.

 Today, reproductions of Ueda Castle's three turrets and main gate tower over a lovely park located within the former castle grounds.
-Ueda Castle Park is spectacular in the spring when its groves of cherry trees come into bloom.
+Ueda Johseki Park is spectacular in the spring when its groves of cherry trees come into bloom.
 In mid-April, the park hosts the Ueda Castle Sen-Bon Sakura Matsuri, also known as the 1,000 Cherry Tree Festival.
-Come early to reserve a picnic spot.
-Stay late to enjoy the evening parties beneath the illuminated blossoms.
+Enjoy flower viewing, and stick around to see the cherry blossoms illuminated at night.

 Many other festivals and events take place on the grounds throughout the year, including in the fall, when the park's abundant Japanese maple trees turn scarlet red.